scitara-cto/dynamic-mcp-server/docs/user-management.md

 - The admin user's email is set via the `MCP_ADMIN_EMAIL` environment variable.
 - On server start, if the admin user does not exist, it is created automatically with admin privileges.
+- **The admin user's apiKey is logged to the console at startup for easy access.**

 ## Roles & Authorization